appwrite/demos-for-react/example-cropping/README.md

 - ```setCurrentPage``` to switch between login and sign up
 - ```getUserData``` to check we already login or not

-here we implement login because in order for us to be able to crop an image we should login to our appwrite server and this component does exactly that.
+Here we implement login because in order for us to be able to crop an image we should login to our appwrite server and this component does exactly that.

 ## Step 4 - Create UploadImage Component